Phil-Barber/phil-barber/src/markdown/about.md

-Full disclosure: this is a work in progress and you shouldn't expect most (if any) of these links to actualy work.
+Full disclosure: this is a work in progress and you shouldn't expect most (if any) of these links to actually work.

 Thanks for stopping by!